Roby46/RIFT/README.md

 ## DISCOVERY

-After performing the clustering step, it is possible to run an RFD discovery process to extract the RFDs holding for each cluster (since every algorithm extracts a set of complete, correct and minimal RFDs the results will be the same).
-For this step, any RFD discovery algorithm can be employed.
+After performing the clustering step, it is possible to run an RFD discovery process to extract the RFDs holding for each cluster.
+For this step, any RFD discovery algorithm can be employed (since every algorithm extracts a set of complete, correct and minimal RFDs the results will be the same).
 The syntax used to represent the discovered RFDs should be the following:

 ```
 RHS;COL0;COL1;COL2;COL3;COL4;COL5;COL6;COL7;COL8;COL9;COL10;COL11;COL12;COL13;COL14;COL15